-- tell your doctor if you or anyone in your family has or has ever had depression, bipolar disorder (mood that changes to from depressed to abnormally excited), mania (frenzied, abnormally excited mood), or has thought about or attempted suicide.
+- tell your doctor if you or anyone in your family has or has ever had depression, bipolar disorder (mood that changes from depressed to abnormally excited), mania (frenzied, abnormally excited mood), or has thought about or attempted suicide.
 Also tell your doctor if you have or ever have had seizures, an abnormal electroencephalogram (EEG; a test that measures electrical activity in the brain), circulation problems in your fingers or toes, or mental illness.
 If you are taking the long-acting tablet (Concerta), tell your doctor if you have a narrowing or blockage of your digestive system.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking methylphenidate, call your doctor.

 - talk to your doctor about the risks and benefits of taking methylphenidate if you are 65 years of age or older.
 Older adults should not usually take methylphenidate because it is not as safe as other medications that can be used to treat the same condition.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking methylphenidate.

-- be aware that you should not drink alcoholic beverages while taking the long acting chewable tablet (Quillichew ER) or the long-acting orally disintegrating tablet (Cotempla® XR-ODT), or the long-acting capsule (Adhansia XR or Jornay PM).
+- be aware that you should not drink alcoholic beverages while taking the long-acting chewable tablet (Quillichew ER), the long-acting orally disintegrating tablet (Cotempla® XR-ODT), or the long-acting capsule (Adhansia XR or Jornay PM).